Indian equity benchmarks log weekly losses on US tariff risks

-India’s benchmark indexes fell for the fourth straight session and recorded weekly losses, weighed down by auto and pharma stocks on uncertainty over the impact of U.S. trade policy.
+MUMBAI: India’s benchmark indexes fell for the fourth straight session and recorded weekly losses, weighed down by auto and pharma stocks on uncertainty over the impact of US trade policy.

 The Nifty 50 ended 0.51% lower at 22,795.90 on Friday, while the BSE Sensex fell 0.56% to 75,311.06.
 For the week, the benchmarks have fallen 0.58% and 0.83%, respectively.